Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

-In the uniform case, where $p_{ni}=1/n$ for all $i\in\{1, 2, \ldots, n\}$, it is well known that for all $r\geq 0$, $R_{n1}/\sqrt{n}$ converges to the Rayleigh distribution with parameter 1.
-Very recently, in the uniform case, Arratia et al. \cite{arratiabirthday} proved the limiting distribution of the $m$-th repeat time, where $m=O(n)$.
-Camarri and Pitman \cite{camarripitmanejp} considered the problem of characterizing the set of all possible asymptotic distributions of $R_{n1}$ derived from any sequence of general ranked distributions.
-Using Poisson embedding techniques they derived the asymptotic distribution of the repeat time under very mild assumptions.
+In the {\it uniform} case, where $p_{N i}=1/N$ for all $i\in\{1, 2, \ldots, N\}$, it is well known that for all $r\geq 0$, $R_{N1}/\sqrt{N}$ converges to the Rayleigh distribution with parameter 1.
+Camarri and Pitman \cite{camarripitmanejp} used the Poisson embedding technique and characterized the set of all possible asymptotic distributions of $R_{N1}$ derived from any sequence of general ranked distributions.
+In the uniform case, Arratia et al. \cite{arratiabirthday} derived the limiting distribution of the $m$-th repeat time $R_{Nm}$, when $m=O(N)$.